arjunkc/scanner-scripts/README.md

 ## How it works

-When the "Scan" button on the Brother scanner is hit, the scanner sends out a message that is caught by the brscan-skey.
+When the "Scan" button on the scanner is hit, the scanner sends out a message that is caught by the brscan-skey daemon.
 There are 4 or 5 commands that it usually invokes, depending on whether you chose

     File,OCR,Image,Email

 Some newer models also have an FTP option.
 Then the brscan-skey daemon invokes the appropriate script after reading the configuration file `brscan-skey-*.cfg`.
+It usually finds in `/opt/brother/scanner/brscan-skey` directory (generally, the directory in which the brscan-skey script is installed ?).
 The script that is invoked can be changed in the configuration file.
-For example
+For example, my `brscan-skey-*.cfg` has the following variable set

+    FILE="/bash  /opt/brother/scanner/brscan-skey/script/scantofile-0.2.4-1.sh"

+So if the File option is chosen on the scanner, brscan-skey will call

+    bash /opt/brother/scanner/brscan-skey/script/scantoocr-0.2.4-1.sh <device name>

+where `<device name>` is something like

-    /opt/brother/scanner/brscan-skey/script/scantoocr-0.2.4-1.sh 'brother4:net1;dev0'
+    'brother4:net1;dev0'

-The first option to the script contains the device name.
 Brother's basic scripts are rudimentary and simply invoke the scanimage command.
+When the OCR button is pressed, Brother's script also attempts to run an optical character recognition software.
+This is not such a useful feature for me.
-My scripts replace Brother's scripts and are wrappers for the python script `batchscan.py`.
-This script scans in scanimage's batch mode, which allows you to scan a bunch of automatically named individual files from the ADF.

-The most important difference is that the scantoocr no longer attempts to do optical character recognition.
-Instead, it runs batchscan.py in duplex mode.
-This is the most important enhancement.
+My scripts replace Brother's scripts and are wrappers for the python script `batchscan.py`. `batchscan.py` scans in scanimage's batch mode, which allows you to scan a bunch of automatically named individual files from the ADF.
+The most important difference is that when the OCR option is chosen on the scanner, `batchscan.py` no longer attempts to run optical character recognition software. **Instead, it runs batchscan.py in duplex mode**.
 The `--duplex` option to batchscan.py takes two values: auto or manual.
 When run in manual mode, it assumes that the ADF is not capable of automatic duplex scanning.
 In this case, you have to scan all the odd pages, manually flip the paper stack over and put it back in the ADF, and hit the OCR scan button again on the scanner to scan the even.
 The script then produces a compiled pdf file with the pages in the right order.
 The way the script detects whether or not it is scanning the odd pages or the even pages is via a file in the output directory called `.scantoocr-odd-filelist`.
-When scanning odd pages, it stores the scanned pages in this file.
+When scanning odd pages, it stores the names of the scanned pages in this file.
 So if the file exists, it knows that it is scanning the even pages next.
 Once it is done scanning the even pages, it deletes `.scantoocr-odd-filelist`.

+`batchscan.py` also converts the scanned `pnm` files to `jpg` and then embeds it into a pdf.
+This is a fairly space efficient option, and typically converts scans that are several megabytes in size to a few kilobytes.

 ### Files